 If you are a user of scenario

-As users, if you did not build the scenarios, and especially if you do not master the intricacies of scenario-building, the check list will help you evaluating easily the methodological validity of the scenarios.
+As user of scenarios, if you did not build the scenarios, and especially if you do not master the intricacies of scenario-building, the check list will help you evaluating easily the methodological validity of the scenarios.

 If you are a scenario-builder

-As practitioners and trainees, this check list will help you verify your work as early as possible.
+As practitioner, this check list will help you verify your work as early as possible in the process of scenario-building.
 As a result you will make sure you are building proper, state of the art scenarios.

 What if you do not use scenarios?